-Plaques of recognition were given to Fabiola Abellera Lucop and James Marciano Malaya being the longest serving personnel; staying with the school since its inception in college of accountancy.
+Plaques of recognition were given to Fabiola Abellera Lucop and James Marciano Malaya for being the longest serving personnel; staying with the school since its inception in 1993.

-Lucop was hired in June 1993, just two months after CCDC was officially with registered the Securities and Exchange Commission.
-She is currently teaching in the senior high school and also a professor in the graduate school and
+Lucop was hired in June 1993, just two months after CCDC was officially registered with the Securities and Exchange Commission.
+She is currently teaching in the senior high school and also a professor in the graduate school and college of accountancy.

-Meanwhile, Malaya is the founding president and chair of the board, leading the rise of the school from mere vocational classes to now a multi-program educational institution offering prepost-graduate school to programs.
+Meanwhile, Malaya is the founding president and chair of the board, leading the rise of the school from mere vocational classes to now a multi-program educational institution offering preschool to post-graduate programs.